What is the Skilled Migrant Category?

 Do you qualify for Permanent Residence under the Skilled Migrant Category?

-If you meet the minimum requirements of this policy -have good English language fluency, are healthy, of good character and under the age limit of 55 years - it becomes a case of reaching the minimum points score of 100.
-This will mean that you are eligible to submit an Expression of Interest.
+If you meet the minimum requirements of this policy and reach the minimum points score of 100 you are eligible to submit an Expression of Interest.

 The Application Process